elixirscript/elixirscript/JavascriptInterop.md

 ### ElixirScript.JS module

 The `ElixirScript.JS` module has functions and macros that help with interacting with JavaScript.
-These mostly correspond to JavaScript keywords that may be useful.
+Most of them correspond to JavaScript keywords that may be useful.

 ```elixir
 # Calling the JavaScript Debugger